jhwozniak/collibra-explorer/README.md

 Back to the top-right corner, you can click on a photo icon and capture the whole operating model:
 ![Capture](./images/capture.png)

+### How it is implemented?
+The project is implemented in Python and uses the following libraries:
+- `requests` for making HTTP requests to the Collibra API
+- `json` for handling JSON data
+- `plotly` for creating interactive visualizations
+- `dotenv` for loading environment variables from a `.env` file
+- `logging` for basic logging

+First, we make a REST API call to `/rest/2.0/domains` endpoint and build a set of unique domain types available in your instance.
+Then, for each of these domain types we make another call to `rest/2.0/assignments/domain/{domain_id}/assetTypes` to get the asset types assigned to that domain.
+The result is a dictionary with domain types as keys and a list of asset types as values.
+In the same loop you collect asset colors to later use them in visualisation.
+Finally, you transform this Python dictionary into data frame so that plotly can visualise it as a treemap.

 ## Prerequisites

 - Python 3.6+